-- 5.1 Within the overall objective of assuring compliance with the Partnership Framework Agreement, the auditor will review compliance with applicable financial policies and procedures used by the implementing entity and agreed upon by Gavi.
-The audit should cover both central level expenditure as well as expenditure incurred at the sub-national level and/or by other implementing partners. - 5.2 The audit will include such tests and controls that the auditor considers necessary under the circumstances.
-Special attention should be paid to the following: - The financial statements have been prepared in accordance with generally accepted accounting principles, and give a true and fair view of the financial position of the programme and of its receipts and expenditures for the period under audit; - b.
-Gavi funds have been used in accordance with the approved budget and only for the purposes for which the financing was provided.
-Instances of ineligible or questionable expenditures charged to the grant should be reported either as part of the audit opinion if material, or if non-material, elsewhere within the audit report;
+Within the overall objective of assuring compliance with the Partnership Framework Agreement, the auditor will review compliance with applicable financial policies and procedures used by the implementing entity and agreed upon by Gavi.
+The audit should cover both central level expenditure as well as expenditure incurred at the sub-national level and/or by other implementing partners.

+The audit will include such tests and controls that the auditor considers necessary under the circumstances.
+Special attention should be paid to the following:

+- The financial statements have been prepared in accordance with generally accepted accounting principles, and give a true and fair view of the financial position of the programme and of its receipts and expenditures for the period under audit; - (ii) Gavi funds have been used in accordance with the approved budget and only for the purposes for which the financing was provided.
+Instances of ineligible or questionable expenditures charged to the grant should be reported either as part of the audit opinion if material, or if non-material, elsewhere within the audit report; - Where applicable the grant management arrangements adhere to the Grant Management Requirements annexed to the Partnership Framework Agreement signed between Gavi and the Government; - (iv) The auditor should assess the key internal controls relevant to the proper management of Gavi funds and highlight, in the management letter, any weaknesses identified;

-- c.
-Where applicable, the grant management arrangements adhere to the Grant Management Requirements annexed to the Partnership Framework Agreement signed between Gavi and the Government: - d.
-The auditor should assess the key internal controls relevant to the proper management of Gavi funds and highlight, in the management letter, any weaknesses identified; - e.
-The auditor shall include, as part of the audit approach, procedures to address value for money, specifically to include whether the expenditure incurred is reasonable from an economy and efficiency perspective; - f.
-Where interest or other income is earned on Gavi funds or activities, the auditor should confirm that it has been properly accounted for and applied solely for programme purposes; - g.
-All necessary supporting documents, records and accounts relating to all programme activities have been kept.
-There is a clear accounting trail between the books of account and the financial statements; - h.
-Audit of the expenditure incurred during the year should pay special attention to expenditure categories that may be susceptible to fraud and abuse.
+- (v) Where interest or other income is earned on Gavi funds or activities, the auditor should confirm that it has been properly accounted for and applied solely for programme purposes; - All necessary supporting documents, records and accounts relating to all programme activities have been kept.
+There is a clear accounting trail between the books of account and the financial statements; - (vii) Audit of the expenditure incurred during the year should pay special attention to expenditure categories that may be susceptible to fraud and abuse.
 These typically include: any costs related to long-term projects such as construction projects, any costs where market prices are highly variable or where local tendering is conducted, such as printing costs, salaries and top-ups, per diems and other travel advances, and overheads.
-The auditor should also review the system in place to ensure effective management of advances; - i.
-In principle Gavi funds should not be used for payment of taxes, customs, duties or similar charges (the PFA requires countries to use 'best endeavours' to obtain exemptions).
+The auditor should also review the system in place to ensure effective management of advances - (viii) In principle Gavi funds should not be used for payment of taxes, customs, duties or similar charges (the PFA requires countries to use 'best endeavours' to obtain exemptions).
 In reviewing expenditure incurred during the period subject to the audit, the auditor should check whether grants funds were used for such purposes.
-Where this applies, refer to para. b above; - j.
-Goods and services have been procured in accordance with applicable procurement procedures and regulations, with due attention to economy and efficiency.
-Where there was procurement of goods, works, and/or services of a material value, the auditor should consider undertaking physical verification to confirm existence and/or ascertain value; - k.
-Verifying that the fixed assets purchased under the grant exist, are tracked, adequately safeguarded, and are properly accounted for in accordance with the PFA.
+Where this applies, refer to para.(ii) above; - (ix) Goods and services have been procured in accordance with applicable procurement procedures and regulations, with due attention to economy and efficiency.
+Where there was procurement of goods, works, and/or services of a material value, the auditor should consider undertaking physical verification to confirm existence and/or ascertain value; - (x) Verifying that the fixed assets purchased under the grant exist, are tracked, adequately safeguarded, and are properly accounted for in accordance with the PFA.

-6. DELIVERABLES
+6. Deliverables

-6.1 AUDIT REPORT
+6.1.
+Audit report